Hearing Aid Repair

-Noise induced hearing loss is a wholly preventable form of hearing loss that is one the rise.
+Noise-induced hearing loss is a wholly preventable form of hearing loss that is on the rise.
 Many different groups are at risk, including people who work in certain occupations and people engaged in certain recreational activities.

 We offer custom protection for those who engage in recreations such as hunting, live music performance and motorbike riding.
 The earplugs are custom-molded to your exact ear shape, so you can be sure you are getting the maximum level of noise reduction possible.